 Concordant to our results other study found that uncontrolled HTN group had the highest level of 24-hr urine Na+.
-Multivariate analysis adjusted with gender, age. estimated glomerular filtration rate, body mass index, and diuretics use revealed higher level of 24hr urine Na+ in uncontrolled group than that Regression analysis in controlled one. revealed independent association of the Na+ with of 24-hr urine amount uncontrolled BP in HTN patients on antihypertensive TTT (2).
+Multivariate analysis estimated adjusted with gender, age, glomerular filtration rate, body mass index, and diuretics use revealed higher level of 24hr urine Na+ in uncontrolled group than that Regression analysis in controlled one. revealed independent association of the amount of 24-hr urine Na+ with uncontrolled BP in HTN patients on antihypertensive TTT (2).